-We want to housesit for three reasons:
+We housesit for three reasons:

 - To reduce our monthly lodging expenses